dnanexus/dx-toolkit/src/python/doc/dxpy_dxgtable.rst

 GenomicTable Bindings
 +++++++++++++++++++++

+GenomicTable is an immutable tabular dataset suitable for large-scale genomic applications.

 You can obtain a handle to a new or existing GenomicTable object with :func:`~dxpy.bindings.dxgtable_functions.new_dxgtable` or :func:`~dxpy.bindings.dxgtable_functions.open_dxgtable`, respectively.
 The